Simu Liu: Other work and public image

 In 2014, Liu was paid $100 to model for a set of stock photos for FatCamera; the photos appeared in subway stations, advertisements, storefronts, pamphlets, and textbook covers.
 The photos received widespread media coverage upon Liu's mainstream acting breakthrough in 2021.

 Liu is also a filmmaker, producer, and writer.
 Liu's first work in this area was Open Gym, a short film he wrote, directed, produced, and starred in that debuted at the 2013 Toronto Reel Asian International Film Festival.
 He has directed, produced, and written several other shorts, including Crimson Defender vs. The Slightly Racist Family (2015).
 In 2016, Liu helped write Blood and Water, during which he helped break the story for the show and wrote an episode for its second season.
 In 2017, Liu worked with Wong Fu Productions on their short Meeting Mommy (2017), which he wrote and produced with Tina Jung.
 It was released in February 2018 on the Wong Fu Productions YouTube channel.
 In 2018, he founded his own film production company, 4:12 Entertainment, and began developing long-form film projects under it.

 In December 2017, Liu wrote for Maclean's magazine about his experiences growing up in an immigrant family.
 The article appeared in the January 2018 issue.
 His memoir, We Were Dreamers: An Immigrant Superhero Origin Story, was published by HarperCollins on 17 May 2022.
 In March 2021, Liu published a column in Variety detailing the effects of Asian hate crimes and how "rhetoric like 'the China virus' encourages hate toward all Asian people—not just Chinese."

-Liu was included on Time magazine's annual list of the 100 most influential people in the world in 2022.
+Liu was included on Time magazine's annual list of the 100 most influential people in the world (in the "Artists" section) in 2022.
 Liu was named one of 's 50 Most Beautiful Canadians and 25 Hottest Bachelors in 2017 and 2018.
 In May 2021, Liu became the first East Asian man to cover Men's Health magazine in over a decade since Jet Li in 2010.
 In November 2021, Liu became the fourth actor of Chinese descent to host Saturday Night Live.
-He hosted the Juno Awards of 2022 ceremony in May 2022.
+He has previously hosted the Juno Awards of 2022 and the Juno Awards of 2023.

+In October 2020, Liu became a UNICEF Canada Ambassador and has since appeared in every Youth Advocacy Summit hosted by UNICEF Canada.
+In 2023, Liu made an appearance despite having torn his Achilles tendon.

+In 2023, Liu joined MìLà as its chief content officer.
+MìLà is a direct-to-consumer soup dumpling company that is based in Bellevue, WA.